cures-hub/cures-condec-jira/README.md

 - [Activate the "Decision Documentation and Exploration" plug-in.](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/installed_plugin.png)
 - Activate the plug-in for the specific project in the [setting page.](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/config_plugin.png)

-### Set up a webhook

-Jira ConDec provides a webhook sending decision knowledge.
-To activate a webhook you do the following steps:

-- As a system administrator, navigate to Jira project settings
-- Select 'Webhook' on the side-bar under 'ConDec Decision Knowledge'

-- Select root elements, which triggers the webhook, if they are created or edited
-- Insert a URL, which recieves the Webhook, and a Shared Secret
-- (For Slack there is  no need to set a Shared Secret)
-- Activate the webhook with the switch on the top of the page

-- You can click the test button to send a test post to the given URL

 ## User Interface

 ### Decision Knowledge Page